-We offer a wide range of educational visits further afield, including a residential trip to an Outdoor Pursuit Centre.
+We offer a wide range of educational further afield, including visits residential trip to an Outdoor Pursuit Centre.
 These are planned to enhance the curriculum we offer to our children.
-You will always receive details of these trips including timings, catering arrangements, and so on, We will request written in advance. permission to take your child on the visit perhaps ask for a voluntary contribution towards transport and entry costs.
-No child will be excluded because parents are unable to make a contribution, but these activities can only be provided if there is sufficient voluntary funding.
-Remissions (Please see Charges and Policy).
-All of our trips are well-planned properly supervised and risk and assessments are carried out beforehand.
+You will always receive details of these trips including timings, catering arrangements, and so on, in advance.
+We will request written permission to take your child on the visit and perhaps ask for a voluntary contribution towards transport and entry costs.
+No child will be excluded because parents are unable make a contribution, but these activities can only be provided if there is sufficient voluntary funding.
+(Please see Charges and Remissions Policy).
+All of our trips are well-planned and properly supervised and risk assessments are carried out beforehand.